Jacques-Yvan Morin: Career

 Morin returned to teaching in 1984 at Université de Montréal, where he became professor emeritus in 1997.

+Honors

-In 2001, he was made a Grand Officer of the National Order of Quebec.
-Other honours include the Rights and Freedoms Prize of the Commission on Human Rights in Quebec (2000) and the Prix René-Chaloult of the Association of Former Parliamentarians (2011).
+In 2001, Morin was made a Grand Officer of the National Order of Quebec.
+Other honours include the Rights and Freedoms Prize of the Commission on Human Rights in Quebec (2000), as well as the Prix René-Chaloult of the Association of Former Parliamentarians (2011).

+Death

+Morin died on July 26, 2023, at the age of 92.